Codes Dictionary

 iwdeb (-) liabilities

-iwfie (=) financial assets except currency and deposits
+iwfie (=) financial assets except for currency and deposits

 iwfin (+) financial assets